Applicants

 Application Process

-We begin accepting applications on July 1st and we accept fellows on a rolling basis until positions are filled.
-Interviews are scheduled starting in September and final acceptances are given by December 31st.
+We begin accepting applications on June 1st and we accept fellows on a rolling basis until positions are filled (usually October).
 We maintain a waiting list until March 1st.

-Interviews for the job sites are usually from December to February but fellows are encouraged to begin this process as soon as they are accepted into the fellowship.
+Interviews for jobs are usually from December to February but fellows are encouraged to begin this process as soon as they are accepted into the fellowship.

 Structure of Fellowship